Dariusz29/APP_LEARN_ENGLISH/README.md

-I have a ideas to create a Python scrypt to learn words in english.
+I have a ideas to create project of app to learn words in english in Python.

 Steps in scrypt:
 - read a files word.doc